KarchinLab/open-cravat-modules-karchinlab/packages/splicing/splicing.md

 adaptive boosting and random forests, were used to construct models that take advantage of individual methods.
 Both models further improved prediction, with outputs of directly interpretable prediction scores.

-The filtering inclues just those variants with scores >= 0.5 for gain or losss of donors or acceptors from SpliceAI or a score >= 0.6 from either dbsnSNV adaptive boosting or random forest predictors.
+The filtering includes just those variants with scores >= 0.5 for gain or loss of donors or acceptors from SpliceAI or a score >= 0.6 from either dbsnSNV adaptive boosting or random forest predictors.

-The display in OpenCRAVAT results viewer has been optimized for display of pathogenitic analysis.
+The display in OpenCRAVAT results viewer has been optimized for display of pathogenic analysis.
 The filter criterion may be modified on the filter tab.

 Source Annotators:
 - SpliceAI